+If you don't see the picture for the Performa Tutorial on your screen, put the arrow on the word "Learning" and click (press and release) the mouse button.
 If you run out of room on your mouse pad or desk while moving the mouse, pick up the mouse and place it where there's more room.
 (The arrow on the screen moves only when the mouse is in contact with the mouse pad or desk.)